dmjio/hackernews/README.md

 ###Documentation
 <https://github.com/HackerNews/API>

-Now it support GHCJS!
+Now it supports GHCJS and can be used in the browser!
 Just install it using:
 ```bash
 cabal install --ghcjs --flags=ghcjs
 ```